gramps-project/gramps-web/README.md

 ## About

-This is a Javascript web app to browse a Gramps genealogy database that is powered by the <a href="https://github.com/gramps-project/web-api">Gramps REST API</a>.
+This is a Javascript web app to browse a Gramps genealogy database that is powered by the <a href="https://github.com/gramps-project/gramps-webapi">Gramps Web API</a>.
 The app is based on <a href="https://open-wc.org/">Open Web Components</a> and <a href="https://lit-element.polymer-project.org/">LitElement</a>.

-Its ancestor is the <a href="https://github.com/DavidMStraub/gramps-webapp-frontend">frontend</a> of the legacy <a href="https://github.com/DavidMStraub/gramps-webapp">Gramps web app</a>.
+(Its ancestor is the <a href="https://github.com/DavidMStraub/gramps-webapp-frontend">frontend</a> of the legacy <a href="https://github.com/DavidMStraub/gramps-webapp">Gramps web app</a>.)

 ## Project status

-The project is in early development and is not yet ready for use in production.
+The project is in active development but can already be used.

-Contributions are welcome, but please open an issue before starting to work on a feature to avoid duplicate work.

-Feature requests are premature :)
+Please use [Github issues](https://github.com/DavidMStraub/Gramps.js/issues) for bug reports and feature requests.
+Contributions are welcome.

 ## Development setup